 The Scenario Special Rules indicate which Player is the First Player.
-The Scenario Victory Conditions tell how the game is won.
+The Victory Conditions tell how the game is won.
 Play proceeds according to the Sequence of Play for the number of Game-Turns specified in the Scenario.
+The Turn Marker is placed on the Turn Record Track in the first space (unless otherwise specified).